Welcome to Del Mar

 to watch thoroughbred horse racing—a tradition in this seaside community.
 Since 1937, fans have flocked here each summer to be a part of this long-standing horse racing experience.
 Enjoy everything the Del Mar Fair

 has to offer, from cotton candy to carnival rides.
-Catch the waves with the Del Mar BodySurfing Club
+Catch the waves with Polly and her pals at the Del Mar BodySurfing Club

 and fully embrace the Southern California lifestyle.
 Take advantage of hiking at Torrey Pines State Natural Reserve

 or soak up the sunshine at Seagrove Park

 .
 With plenty to do here, it’s hard to imagine ever being bored!